-Pierre Joseph Redouté (1759–1840), the most celebrated of all flower painters and illustrators, numbered among his patrons five royal ladies of France, including Marie Antoinette and the Empress Josephine.
+Pierre-Joseph Redouté (1759-1840) was the most celebrated of all flower painters and illustrators, combining botanical accuracy and talented artistry.
+He numbered among his patrons four royal ladies of France, including Marie Antoinette and the Empress Joséphine.

-Stipple-engraving favoured extremely delicate gradations of tone, rendered by dots rather than lines or cross-hatching.
+The technique of stipple-engraving creates extremely delicate gradations of tone, rendered by tiny dots rather than lines or cross-hatching.
 All the main colours were meticulously dabbed onto a single plate before each impression was taken.
 The resulting colour print was then finished off by hand, usually by Redouté himself.